aorinevo/devly-example/README.md

 # Introduction

-As micro-services architecture grows, so does the need for a clear, coherent, and easy way to manage the different set-up processes of the micro-services eco-system.
+As a micro-services application grows, so does the need for a clear, coherent, and easy way to manage the set-up processes of the components that make up the application.

 ## Existing Solutions

-Two existing solutions to the problem involve containers and virtual machines.
+Two existing solutions to this problem involve containers and virtual machines.
 For a comparison between the two, checkout Pete Brey's article: https://blog.netapp.com/blogs/containers-vs-vms/

 ## Devly Solution